 How do you work self-care into a busy schedule?

 I really enjoy working out.
-At first when I started going I was forcing myself out the door and into the gym but after 4 weeks I couldn’t stop, I kept thinking I’ve come this far already I’m not stopping now imagine how I will look and feel if I don’t stop, and I it just became routine, the more changes you see and feel in yourself the more addictive it becomes and is part of your everyday life.
+At first when I started going I was forcing myself out the door and into the gym but after 4 weeks I couldn’t stop, I kept thinking I’ve come this far already I’m not stopping now imagine how I will look and feel if I don’t stop, and it just became routine, the more changes you see and feel in yourself the more addictive it becomes and is part of your everyday life.

 How do you stay motivated when working out is the last thing you wanna do?

 I remind myself how I used to feel before working out regularly became part of my life and how if I don’t go I could fall out of it again, which is the last thing I want to do.
 Sometimes it is so hard to stay motivated we all have those days – some days I just get dressed and go and in my head all I’m thinking is ‘No don’t make me do it!’ but it’s like I don’t let my mind take over and just get myself there which is sometimes the hardest part, once I’m there I’m good to go.
-Other days I might watch a few youtube videos or Instagram videos of people working out and then helps me get motivated again.
+On other days I might watch a few youtube videos or Instagram videos of people working out and then helps me get motivated again.

 What are your top 3 tips for staying fit, mindful and healthy?